 Where an employee is seconded to work in the UK at a group company, the ‘economic employer’ rules may well apply.
 These state that, because the individual is working for the benefit of the UK business rather than for the benefit of the contractual employer, the liability to operate PAYE falls on the UK entity rather than the contractual employer.
-There is an exception to this rule: if the UK business has a short-term business visitors agreement (see the Short term business visitors (STBVs) guidance note) in place and its conditions are adhered to, UK
+There is an exception to this rule: if the UK business has a short-term business visitors agreement (see the Short-term business visitors (STBVs) guidance note) in place and its conditions are adhered to, UK PAYE need not be operated for any individuals covered by the agreement.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.